oracle-livelabs/oci/oci-stack-monitoring-fundamentals/import-oci-services/import-oci-services.md

 ## Introduction

-Stack Monitoring’s Extensibility feature allows for monitoring from other OCI services to be consolidated by importing resources into Stack Monitoring.
+Stack Monitoring’s Extensibility feature allows for monitoring from other OCI services to be consolidated by importing those resources in to Stack Monitoring.
 Importing resources into Stack Monitoring allows for the application’s topology to be completed by creating associations between the imported resource and existing Stack Monitoring resources.
 This reduces troubleshooting time by providing access to all resources and their availability and performance metrics of an entire application stack, including the load balancer, applications servers, databases, and even storage in a single place.
 Once a resource has been imported, Stack Monitoring will create a home page with availability and performance metrics, and configuration details, and report any open alarms.

 In this lab we will review the process of importing an OCI Load balancer to complete an E-Business Suite application's topology by relating the load balancer to the WebLogic cluster the load balancers services.